ikaera/My-Text-Editor/README.md

 - [License](#license)

 ## Installation

+To install `My-Text-Editor` just click the The URL of the deployed application.

 <!-- What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running. -->